replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.24, 1.25, and 1.26

 ### New Features {#new-features-1-97-0}
-* Allows users to view and hide values when entering passwords or api keys.
-* Update Log in page wording to include admin console.
+* Allows users to unmask passwords on various forms in the admin console.
-* report when gitops is enabled/disabled.
-* Simplifies wording on airgap bundle upload page.

 ### Improvements {#improvements-1-97-0}
+* Simplifies the wording on air gap bundle upload page.
+* Updates the log in page to say "Log in to <app name\> admin console" instead of "Log in to <app name\>".
-* Upgrades the MinIO image to RELEASE.2023-03-24T21-41-23Z to resolve CVE-2023-0286 with high severity and CVE-2022-4304, CVE-2022-4450, CVE-2023-0215 with medium severity.
+* Upgrades the MinIO image to RELEASE.2023-03-24T21-41-23Z to resolve CVE-2023-0286 with high severity and CVE-2022-4304, CVE-2022-4450, and CVE-2023-0215 with medium severity.

 ## 1.96.3